 Data Protection legislation requires us to keep your information secure.
 This means your confidentiality will be respected, and all appropriate measures taken to prevent unauthorised access and disclosure.
 Only members of staff and contracted specialists who need access to relevant parts or all of your information will be authorised to do so.
 Information about you in electronic form will be subject to password and other security restrictions, while paper files will be stored in secure areas with controlled access.

-The data we collect will be held for the duration of the ION Leadership project and for a reasonable period of time upon its conclusion to comply with regulatory audit (specified by WEFO) and document retention requirements.
+The data we collect will be held for the duration of the ION Leadership project and for a reasonable period of time upon its conclusion to comply with regulatory audit (specified by WEFO / State Aid) and document retention requirements.
 Data will be stored to 2030.

 You have a right to access your personal information, to object to the processing of your personal information, to rectify, to erase, to restrict and to port your personal information.